 The basis for Network Access Control

-With the unfortunately-commonplace news highlighting the latest large-scale corporate entity network attack, penetration, and data theft (the instances we hear about, anyway), network segmentation deficiencies have been spotlighted as an alarmingly weak spot in modern network enterprises.
+In the circumstances corporations now find themselves because of the Covid-19 pandemic, network segmentation deficiencies have been spotlighted as an alarmingly weak spot in modern network enterprises.

 A recent example was provided by an attacker penetrating an IoT-based HVAC system that ultimately provided the attacker a nearly unrestricted path all the way to the victim corporation’s Point of Sale systems.

 While re-architecting many infrastructures to provide more granular and secure segmentation would be an enormous ask, the first part—of low-security IoT devices being able to provide a starting point for a path through the network—is an easier one to address.

 Network Access Control, or NAC as it’s commonly referred to, is a process by which before network access is given, a user or a device (or both!) must first authenticate to the network.

 What we’re NOT talking about: We’re not talking about logging on to a workstation when you first walk into your cubicle; in this instance your workstation is already connected to the network and you’re just providing your user credentials to log on to, for example, the Windows Domain.